h4de5/home-assistant-vimar/CONTRIBUTING.md

 > this was done in the chrome browser - name of tabs and shortcuts may be different in other browsers but usually all modern browsers should support this

-and wait for the next status update from the webserver
-11. select one of the requests and switch to the "preview" or the "response" tab
-12. check if the given response includes "familiar" values for the device you try to add

 ## Home Assistant / HACS Support

 Anything you can ;)